 If you are the victim of a dog bite, you could be facing significant medical expenses.
 Thankfully, New Hampshire law provides a remedy through filing a civil suit against the dog’s owner.
 Dog bite laws differ significantly from standard negligence claims.
 To learn more about your legal options, contact the Coates Law Office, PLLC.

-Owner Liability For A Dog Bite Injury
+Owner Liability for a Dog Bite Injury in New Hampshire

 Every state deals with liability for a dog bite differently.
 Some states require proof that a dog owner knew their pet was dangerous before making them pay for injuries the dog caused.
 Other states take a “strict liability” approach, which holds a dog owner accountable regardless of whether they knew the dog was dangerous or not.
 New Hampshire takes the strict liability approach.

 According to New Hampshire RSA 466:19, any person who owns or keeps a dog is liable for the injuries they cause.
 State law does not require an injury victim to establish that the owner knew or should have known the animal was dangerous to recover compensation.
 In fact, the statute covers more than just dog bites.
-Any injuries caused by a dog to you or your property falls under the statute.
+Any injuries caused by a dog to you or your property fall under the statute.
 If a plaintiff can prove a dog caused an injury, the dog’s owner is on the hook for the damages.

 While strict liability is straightforward, there are potential defenses in these cases.
 If a defendant can establish that the plaintiff was trespassing or committing a crime at the time of the dog attack, they are not liable for any damages.
 A New Hampshire dog bite lawyer could show the jury that their client was not trespassing when the bite occurred.